costlysignalling/Distinctiveness/README.md

 # Distinciveness or Asymmetry?
-Code and data for the project on the influence of facial sextypicality, asymmetry, and distinciveness on attractiveness
+Code and data for the project on the influence of facial sextypicality, asymmetry, and distinciveness on attractiveness.
+Extended model contains also body height and BMI.

 It is a good idea to start from **Distinctiveness.Rproj** file and than go consecutively from script **01.analysis.R** onwards.
 Sampled model posteriors (the **.Rdata** files) are included for interested readers, who do not have Stan installed on their machines, or do not want to waste computer power to resample the identical models.
 The **data.clean.txt** file contains the data that were used to fit the models.